FusRoDah09/my-website/src/writings/2025-10-16-dont-let-ai-write-everything-for-you.md

 The short-term benefit of saving time with the use of AI might not be worth the long-term damage to your cognitive abilities unless you can replace writing with an equally engaging activity.
 This is even more damaging for the younger users as it could significantly hinder their cognitive growth.<br><br>

 I'm not trying to disparage the efficiency in work that is brought on by AI.
 There is no doubt that it has improved my productivity significantly.
-The problem arises when the use of AI becomes so ingrained that you are unable to form any sentences without any assistance from it.
+The problem arises when you can’t write a sentence without asking it to think for you.
 As sad as it sounds but you need to make a conscious effort to not give in to the temptation of letting AI write everything for you.

 <br><br><br><br>